litescript/ls-torrent-tui/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This document outlines the guidelines and expectations for contributions to keep the project safe, clean, and maintainable.

+## Content & Legal Scope

+No real torrent/streaming domains allowed in: code, comments, docs, configs, issues, or PRs.
+Use only placeholder names (e.g., example-index, local-json-catalog).

 ## Getting Started

 ### Fork and Clone